Marker Logo

 this page online

-marker is listed in these topic lists: African AmericansEducationScience & MedicineWar, World I. In addition, it is included in the Tennessee Historical Commission series list.
+Topics and series.
+This historical marker is listed in these topic lists: African AmericansEducationScience & MedicineWar, World I. In addition, it is included in the Tennessee Historical Commission series list.
 A significant historical date for this entry is October 20, 1918.

 Location.
 36° 8.943′ N, 86° 45.901′ W. Marker is in Nashville, Tennessee, in Davidson County.
 It is in Chestnut Hill.
-Marker is on 1st Avenue South just south of Crenshaw Street, on the right when traveling north.
+It is on 1st Avenue South just south of Crenshaw Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 1023 1st Ave S, Nashville TN 37210, United States of America.
 Touch for directions.

 Cameron School side of the marker image.
 Click for full size.

-Photographed By Darren Jefferson Clay, February 6, 2021
+Photographed by Darren Jefferson Clay, February 6, 2021

 2. Cameron School side of the marker